rafwegv/kubernetes-ingress/examples/appprotect/README.md

-# Example
+# NGINX App Protect Support

-In this example we deploy the NGINX Plus Ingress controller with App-Protect, a simple web application and then configure load balancing for that application using the Ingress resource.
+In this example we deploy the NGINX Plus Ingress controller with [NGINX App Protect](https://www.nginx.com/products/nginx-app-protect/), a simple web application and then configure load balancing and WAF protection for that application using the Ingress resource.

 ## Running the Example

 ## 1. Deploy the Ingress Controller

-1. Follow the installation [instructions](../../docs/installation.md) to deploy the Ingress controller.
+1. Follow the installation [instructions](../../docs/installation.md) to deploy the Ingress controller with NGINX App Protect.

 2. Save the public IP address of the Ingress controller into a shell variable:
     ```